brazilianmonk/brazilianmonk.github.io/pages/translations.md

 ---

-[Udāna Commentary English Translation](assets/udana/udana-commentary1.html) This is a translation made with the help of AI.
+[Udāna Commentary English Translation](assets/udana/udana-commentary1.html) This is an experimental translation made with the help of Gemini AI.
+There might be mistakes, so confirm the information with a capable monk.